 Most species of Triggerfish are not reef safe.
 Because triggers will feed on hard corals, invertebrates and other marine reef life.
 Instead, they need aquariums that are equipped with lots of hiding spots or shelters for them to hide in to feel secure.
-Also, it is known that Triggerfish have a habit of rearranging their space so be sure most of your rock is secure.
+Also, it is known that even baby Triggerfish have a habit of rearranging their space so be sure most of your rock is secure.
 And do not forget that triggerfish are known for moving rocks, etc to their liking so try to keep the rock structures away from the front glass of your tank.

-Below you will find some great information regarding the care of the Rectangular triggerfish for sale.
+Below you will find some great information regarding the care of the Niger triggerfish for sale.
 Our staff marine biologist provides free care sheets for all species of saltwater fish for sale here at SWFS.
 Our goal is to provide some of the best saltwater aquarium care guidance free of charge to all of our customers.
 Find detailed information on:

 - Saltwater Triggerfish Care Sheet

 - Triggerfish temperature

 - Saltwater Triggerfish Aquariums